-It makes this deliciously moist, tender, and flavorful roast with a savory sauce to drizzle over the top of the tender pork.
+It makes this deliciously moist, tender, and flavorful roast with a savory sauce to drizzle over the top of the tender pieces of pork.
 It is absolutely divine!
-This is a new favorite Sunday dinner dish at our house.
+This Brown Sugar and Maple Pork Roast is a new favorite Sunday dinner dish at our house.
 It is perfect to serve when you have company too!
 Tomorrow, I will share the side dish I made to accompany this (in the picture).
 It is an easy and tasty side!
+You will have to stop by so you can find out the secret ingredient.

 - 2 lbs pork sirloin tip roast or tenderloin